How do I major in English (how do I declare my major)?

 We have three distinct major paths in the English department: English Literature, English Literature with a Creative Writing Concentration, and Dramatic Literature.
 You can find what courses the English majors require here, and the Dramatic Literature requirements here.

 How is the Creative Writing Track different than the regular English major?

-The Creative Writing Track in the English major is a 12 course major, with an added focus on creative writing and a culminating in a polished creative writing project you work on during your senior year.
+The Creative Writing Track in the English major is a 12 course major, with an added focus on creative writing.
+It culminates in a polished creative writing project you work on during your senior year.

 ENGL-UA 101 Introduction to the Study of Literature, three of the four Literatures in English (ENGL-UA 111,112,113,114), ENGL-UA 201 Reading as a Writer, one Pre-1800 course OR one Critical Theories and Methods course, one Senior Seminar (ENGL-UA 950-976), two ENGL-UA electives, two consecutive CRWRI-UA workshops, and your final Creative Writing Capstone Project.

 Are the Creative Writing Track and Creative Writing Minor different?

 Yes!
 You can learn more about the minor here.
 The minor in creative writing consists of 4 CRWRI-UA workshops, and is managed by the creative writing program, which is a separate program from English.
-The English major with athe creative writing track, is just that: a major, in the English department!
+The English major with the creative writing track, is just that: a major, in the English department!
 We recommend doing the minor if you do the major, so you can get the most out of your major.

 What does the major/minor in Dramatic Literature look like?